An aromatic, fresh and vegan Thai Green Curry Paste to make delicious dinners in a hurry.

 I’ve been making Thai curry pastes for almost all the time I’ve been vegan, because when I did go vegan in 2007, I really missed them.
 At the time Thai curry pastes bought off the shelf always contained fish sauce and were not vegan, so necessity dictated I learn to make my own.
 Not that they are difficult to make, not by a stretch.
 All you need to do is roast a few ingredients — cumin, coriander seed, peppercorns and fennel — and then bung it all into the blender with even more aromatics like the lemon grass and the cilantro and green chili peppers.

-I use this green curry paste for many, many recipes, but my favorite is the Thai Vegan Green Curry with a truckload of fresh veggies that I’ll share with you next.
+I use this green curry paste for many, many recipes, but my favorite is this easy Vegan Thai Green Curry with a truckload of fresh veggies that I’ll share with you next.

 For now, I’ll leave you with this deliciousness.